-Guiding Principles of Robert B. Lynch 1.
-Wisdom & Learning Seek the Wisdom of the Ages, Honor the Values of Our Forefathers Learn From History, Make It Come Alive • Learn All Your Life: Develop Others by Passing Your Learning Along 2.
-Responsibility & Standards Hold Your Responsibilities As Dearly As Your Rights.
-Set Your Sights High If You Want To Be Successful Set Four Signts Flight Four Walt To be Successful Keep The Highest Standards & Ethics Paramount In Your Life 3.
-Goodness & Beauty Strive To Bring Goodness & Loveliness Into The World; - Be Patient with Others; Always Say "Please" And "Thank You."
-Demonstrate Your Belief In The Inherent Goodness Of People 4.
-Fairness & Integrity Earn People's Respect by Treating Them with the Highest Respect Be Fair To All, Always Give Everyone the Benefit of the Doubt Be Sure Your Meda are Your Band, and Beflecting in your Deads 5.
-Be Sure Your Words are Your Bond, and Reflective in your Deeds Values & Character 5.
-Values and Ideals are Necessary to Shape a Better World Always Do The Right Thing, Even Though Circumstance May Give You an Advantage By Doing Something Less Than Honorable One's Character & Values Are More Important Than Anything Else 6.
-Tenacity & Perseverance Don't Give Up Even When Times Are Tough And Obstacles Rough Stand Up For Your Values: Don't Be Afraid To Voice Your Opinion, Even if Others Don't Agree; Protect the Interests of the Minority - Perseverance Often Makes the Difference between Success & Failure 7.
-Leadership & Vision Rally People Around a Good Cause Inspire People To Work Together As A Team; Combining Honor& Caring to Bring Out the Best in Others Understand People's Unique Psychological & Personal Needs 8.
-Community & Country Always Give More Than You Receive Everyone Benefits When Working for the Community's Greater Good Leave The World A Better Place Than You Found It.
-9. Navigation In Storms & Crises J .
-Always Keep Your Wits About You Don't Burn Your Bridges Behind You Always Stay Focused, Keeping The Ultimate Objective in the Forefront I Figure 5: Guiding Principles of Robert Barrows Lynch (my father)
+Guiding Principles of Robert B. Lynch

+1. Wisdom & Learning

+- Seek the Wisdom of the Ages, Honor the Values of Our Forefathers - Learn From History, Make It Come Alive - Learn All Your Life: Develop Others by Passing Your Learning Along

+2. Responsibility & Standards

+- Hold Your Responsibilities As Dearly As Your Rights. - Set Your Sights High If You Want To Be Successful - Keep The Highest Standards & Ethics Paramount In Your Life

+Goodness & Beauty

+- Strive To Bring Goodness & Loveliness Into The World; - Be Patient with Others; Always Say "Please" And "Thank You." - Demonstrate Your Belief In The Inherent Goodness Of People

+4. Fairness & Integrity

+- Earn People's Respect by Treating Them with the Highest Respect - Be Fair To All, Always Give Everyone the Benefit of the Doubt - Be Sure Your Words are Your Bond, and Reflective in your Deeds

+Values & Character

+- Values and Ideals are Necessary to Shape a Better World - Always Do The Right Thing, Even Though Circumstance May Give You an Advantage By Doing Something Less Than Honorable - One's Character & Values Are More Important Than Anything Else

+6. Tenacity & Perseverance

+- Don't Give Up Even When Times Are Tough And Obstacles Rough - Stand Up For Your Values: Don't Be Afraid To Voice Your Opinion, Even if Others Don't Agree; Protect the Interests of the Minority - Perseverance Often Makes the Difference between Success & Failure

+7. Leadership & Vision

+- Rally People Around a Good Cause - Inspire People To Work Together As A Team;

+Combining Honor& Caring to Bring Out the Best in Others

+Understand People's Unique Psychological & Personal Needs

+8. Community & Country

+- Always Give More Than You Receive - Everyone Benefits When Working for the Community's Greater Good - Leave The World A Better Place Than You Found It.

+9. Navigation In Storms & Crises

+- Always Keep Your Wits About You

+- Don't Burn Your Bridges Behind You

+- Always Stay Focused, Keeping The Ultimate Objective in the Forefront

+Figure 5: Guiding Principles of Robert Barrows Lynch (my father)